The Coronado National Forest is located in southeastern Arizona

 and southwestern New Mexico.
-It is comprised of 1,718,187 acres developed campgrounds, twenty-two of which meet our selection
+It is comprised of 1,718,187 acres developed campgrounds, twenty of which meet our selection

 Coronado National Forest is widely scattered across southeastern Arizona.
 Composed of individual up-thrust mountain blocks called "sky islands," the Forest offers a broad spectrum of experiences.
 The fifteen "sky islands," reaching elevations of 10,720 feet, contain a variety of environments with plants, birds, and animals unique to the ecology.
 This biological diversity was first noted in the late 1800's and has laid the framework for today's study of eco-systems.
 Like those earlier visitors to the Forest, today, one encounters every eco-system found between Mexico and Canada and, at least two of the four seasons in each journey up a "sky island."